sophos/factory-runner-utils/README.md

-# Refactr Runner Utilities
+# Sophos Factory Runner Utilities

-This repository hosts various utilities for executing self-hosted Refactr runner agents.
+This repository hosts various utilities for executing self-hosted Sophos Factory runner agents.

-Refactr runners can be deployed in several ways:
+Sophos Factory runners can be deployed in several ways:

 1. As a Docker container
 2. As a virtual machine